Peoples Savings Bank: History

 The bricks for the exterior of the building were produced in 15 different shades, producing, as Sullivan remarked, "the effect of an antique Oriental rug."
 The interior of the building includes clerestory walls of glass with murals by Allen Philbrick depicting life in rural Iowa.

 This bank was the last commission that George Elmslie assisted Sullivan on.
-Shortly after its completion Elmslie joined the Minnesota partnership of Purcell & Feick, the new firm being named Purcell, Feick & Elmslie.
+Shortly after its completion, Elmslie joined the Minnesota partnership of Purcell & Feick, the new firm being named Purcell, Feick & Elmslie.

 Peoples Bank was purchased around 1989 by Minneapolis-based Norwest Corporation, which a few years later acquired Wells Fargo and took on its name.
-The Third Avenue building continued to serve as the Cedar Rapids/Marion area's main Wells Fargo branch, but because of its proximity to the Cedar River, it was impacted by the Great Iowa Flood of 2008.
+The Third Avenue building continued to serve as the Cedar Rapids/Marion area's main Wells Fargo branch, but because of its proximity to the Cedar River, it was impacted by the Iowa flood of 2008.
 As such, the main bank is currently closed.
 Wells Fargo's Web site says the adjacent motor bank is operating, however.